 In the last years VR-related research is getting more and more popular in CHI and CHI-related venues.
 To strengthen the feeling of presence experienced by users, recent research efforts have explored various approaches to involve a multitude of senses into the experience.
 Besides visual and auditory feedback, interactive virtual experiences demand also the haptic sensation as users expect appropriate tactile and kinesthetic cues.
-Techniques to provide haptic feedback in VR can be classified as active, passive and mixed approaches [24].
-While active haptic feedback leverages computer-controlled actuators to simulate and convey forces to the user [21, 15], passive haptic approaches rely on physical props that represent virtual objects to provide haptic sensations [12].
-Mixed approaches aim to combine the advantages of both concepts by combining the idea of props and actuation [24, 25, 23].
-In this context, for example, researchers and practitioners designed and explored handheld VR controllers providing different haptic sensations [2, 9, 23, 24, 25].
+Techniques to provide haptic feedback in VR can be classified as active, passive and mixed approaches [27].
+While active haptic feedback leverages computer-controlled actuators to simulate and convey forces to the user [17, 24], passive haptic approaches rely on physical props that represent virtual objects to provide haptic sensations [14].
+Mixed approaches aim to combine the advantages of both concepts by combining the idea of props and actuation [26-28].
+In this context, for example, researchers and practitioners designed and explored handheld VR controllers providing different haptic sensations [2, 11, 26-28].
 These, however, represent specialized devices targeting specific applications and effects.

 In this workshop, we aim to extend these concepts and to explore how everyday objects that are likely to be found in the surroundings of the user can be utilized to provide multi-sensory experiences.
-In accordance with classifications such as passive haptic feedback [12], we aim to discuss how daily objects such as smartphones, plants, food, books, and alike can serve as proxies for different virtual objects in various application domains.
-In this context, Simeone et al. [20] coined the term Substitutional Reality.
-Some of the related work has explored the use of everyday objects in specific application areas [6, 11, 14, 18, 20] or for specific groups of individuals [8, 26].
+In accordance with classifications such as passive haptic feedback [14], we aim to discuss how daily objects such as smartphones, plants, food, books, and alike can serve as proxies for different virtual objects in various application domains.
+In this context, Simeone et al. [23] coined the term Substitutional Reality.
+Some of the related work has explored the use of everyday objects in specific application areas [8, 13, 16, 20, 23] or for specific groups of individuals [10, 29].

-Community building efforts have also been undertaken in this and related areas, such as with "The 3rd Dimension of CHI (3DCHI): Touching and Designing 3D User Interfaces" Workshop [22], the "Interactive Surfaces for Interaction with Stereoscopic 3D (ISIS3D)" Tutorial and Workshop at ITS 2013 [3], the "Workshop on Everyday Virtual Reality (WEVR)" series1, and the "Challenges Using Head-Mounted Displays in Shared and Social Spaces (SHMD)" Workshop [7].
+Community building efforts have also been undertaken in this and related areas, such as with "The 3rd Dimension of CHI (3DCHI): Touching and Designing 3D User Interfaces" Workshop [25], the "Interactive Surfaces for Interaction with Stereoscopic 3D (ISIS3D)" Tutorial and Workshop at ITS 2013 [3], the "Workshop on Everyday Virtual Reality (WEVR)" series, the "Challenges Using Head-Mounted Displays in Shared and Social Spaces (SHMD)" Workshop [9], the Workshop on Cross-Reality (XR) Interaction [22], and the first attempt to organize the EPO4VR Workshop at CHI 2020 [4].
 However, none of them specifically targeted the use of everyday objects as multi-sensory proxies in VR with the objective to bring together the many involved disciplines in an interactive discussion.
-Moreover, many re-
+Moreover, many researchers and practitioners are still unaware of others working in this area, parallel developments and of the work they are doing.
+We hope that this workshop will be an event in which the community lays a foundation for future work and gatherings.